-The Industrial User shall notify the District within 24 hours of first possessing or becoming aware of sampling data that indicates a violation of the permit.
-The Industrial User shall repeat the sampling and analysis and submit the results to the District as soon as possible, but in no event later than 30 days after becoming aware of the violation.
+The Industrial User shall notify the District within 24 hours of first possessing or becoming aware of monitoring data that indicates a violation of the permit.
+The Industrial User shall repeat the sampling and analysis and submit the results to the District as soon as possible, but in no event later than thirty (30) days after becoming aware of the violation.

-4.3.5.e Total Toxic Organics Reporting
+E. Total Toxic Organics Reporting

-Those industries that are required by the EPA to eliminate and/or reduce the levels of TTOs discharged into the public sewerage system must follow the National Categorical Pretreatment Standards for that industry.
+Those industries that are required by the EPA to eliminate and/or reduce the levels of TTOs discharged into the public sewerage system must follow the Categorical Pretreatment Standards for that industry.